 The non-detection of a species at a site does not necessarily mean it is not using that site,

 i.e. the observation process can yield false absence (Y = 0) while the species is occupying a site (Z = 1) (false negative errors).
-Species can be missed by the observers or absent at the time of survey while it is using this site [62] (an individual of a mobile species with a large home range may regularly use a site but be absent from it at the time of survey because it is visiting part of its home range outside of the sample unit) Not accounting for such imperfect detection when modeling ecological data could lead to wrong inferences [34, 63, 64, 65].
+Species can be missed by the observers or absent at the time of survey while it is using this site [62] (an individual of a mobile species with a large home range may regularly use a site but be absent from it at the time of survey because it is visiting part of its home range outside of the sample unit).
+Not accounting for such imperfect detection when modeling ecological data could lead to wrong inferences [34, 63, 64, 65].

 Let Yj,k,r be the observed detection (1) or non-detection (0) at site j during sampling occasion k for dataset r.
 The observation process is modeled separately for each data source to account for the differences between each protocol, which results in different sources of bias and detection probabilities.
-However, the observation process is conditional on the latent process described in 1, which is shared for all data sources.
+However, the observation process is conditional on the latent process described in Equation (1), which is shared for all data sources.
 For a data source r, the detection/non-detection data arises from a Bernoulli process conditional on the true latent occurrence process: